 The authority became a full member of Cumbria Housing Partnership Limited during 2014/15; this is a procurement consortium for Cumbria's social housing providers.
-Through this arrangement the authority spent £2.2m on property maintenance within the Housing Revenue Account in 2015/16.
+Through this arrangement the authority spent £3.1m on property maintenance within the Housing Revenue Account in 2016/17.
 The authority is one of eight equal members and does not have the potential to significantly control the company.
+The authority ceased to be a member of Cumbria Housing Partnership Ltd in May 2017.